josefpihrt/gitalias/README.md

 ## Rules

-Each alias is created according to several predefined rules:
+Each alias is created according to several simple rules:

 ### 1) Each command is represented by a single letter
 - `merge` turns into `m`